barseghyanartur/faker-file/docs/creating_pdf.rst

 of PDF generators.
 If you don't like how PDF files are generated, you can create your own layer, using your favourite library.

-Currently, there are two PDF generators implemented:
+Currently, there are three PDF generators implemented:

 - ``PdfkitPdfGenerator`` (default), built on top of the `pdfkit`_ and `wkhtmltopdf`_.
+- ``PilPdfGenerator``, build on top of the `Pillow`_.
+Currently, the most basic generator in terms of features, but on the same time, the generator that will likely won't ask for any system dependencies that you don't yet have installed.
 - ``ReportlabPdfGenerator``, build on top of the famous `reportlab`_.

 Building PDF using `pdfkit`_